Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Models

 where $u_{\eta} = - \gamma c_s^2 / 2 v_K$ is the drift velocity, $v_K$ is the Keplerian velocity, and $\gamma = |$d ln $P$ / d ln $r|$ is the power law index characterising the dependence of pressure on distance from the star.
 In some regions of the disk, particles may drift radially faster than they can grow to the size at which fragmentation dominates.
 In these regions, the radial drift sets an upper limit on the particle size $a_{\mathrm{drift}}$:

 At early times in the disk evolution, the particle growth rate can also be a limiting factor for grain growth and set the maximum particle size.
 This can be true even at late times in the outer disk where the growth timescales ($\tau_{\mathrm{grow}} \simeq 1 / \epsilon \Omega$) are longer.
+Relative velocities due to radial drift can also lead to fragmentation, but this effect is only relevant at early times for models with low turbulence ($\alpha_{\rm t} = 10^{-4}$).
+As the dust-to-gas ratio in such a region declines due to inward drift, the size limit set by radial drift becomes smaller than the one set by drift-induced fragmentation.
 In the two population model for dust evolution, the large grain size $a_1$ is fixed to a fraction of the maximum grain size that is determined by calibrating the \tpop model to the full simulations \citep{Birnstiel2012}.
 The maximum particle size limit therefore plays an important role in determining the dynamics of the large grains in the disk.
 Since most of the dust mass tends to be concentrated in the largest grains, which are also the most susceptible to radial drift, the dust-to-gas ratio of the disk can evolve significantly over time.

-The turbulence parameter $\alpha_{\mathrm{t}}$ and the fragmentation velocity \vfrag are two of the most important parameters for determining the maximum particle size.
-The classically quoted range of values for $\alpha_{\mathrm{t}}$ is $10^{-4} - 10^{-2}$ \citep[e.g.][]{Turner2014}.
-However, recent studies of line broadening and dust settling in protoplanetary disks suggest that $\alpha_{\mathrm{t}}$ is closer to the lower end of this range \citep{Mulders2012, Pinte2016, Flaherty2015, Flaherty2017, Flaherty2018}.
-We therefore adopt $\alpha_{\mathrm{t}} = 10^{-3}$ for our baseline model and comment on the consequences of varying $\alpha_{\mathrm{t}}$ in \S~\ref{sec:alpha_vfrag_var}.\footnote{We note that we use the same $\alpha_t$ for both the global disk gas evolution and the turbulent stirring of dust.
+The turbulence parameter \alphat and the fragmentation velocity \vfrag are two of the most important parameters for determining the maximum particle size.
+The classically quoted range of values for \alphat is $10^{-4} - 10^{-2}$ \citep[e.g.][]{Turner2014}.
+However, recent studies of line broadening and dust settling in protoplanetary disks suggest that \alphat is closer to the lower end of this range \citep{Mulders2012, Pinte2016, Flaherty2015, Flaherty2017, Flaherty2018}.
+We therefore adopt $\alpha_{\mathrm{t}} = 10^{-3}$ for our baseline model and comment on the consequences of varying \alphat in \S~\ref{sec:alpha_vfrag_var}.\footnote{We note that we use the same $\alpha_t$ for both the global disk gas evolution and the turbulent stirring of dust.
 In reality, these two can be different \citep[see, e.g.,][]{Carrera2017,Drazkowska2017}.}

 Both theoretical studies and experiments have long suggested a significant difference between the fragmentation velocities of ice-free and icy dust \citep{Poppe2000, Blum2008, Wada2013, Gundlach2015}.
 Most commonly, ice-free silicate dust is assumed to have a fragmentation velocity of 1 m/s, while icy grains have a fragmentation velocity closer to 10 m/s \citep[e.g.][]{Birnstiel2010, Pinilla2016, Drazkowska2017}.
 Such a difference in fragmentation velocity would lead to an abrupt change in the dust emission spectral index at water ice line \citep{Banzatti2015} and there is observational evidence to support the occurrence of this phenomenon \citep{Cieza2016}.
 This increase in fragmentation velocity for dust exterior to the water ice line has also been invoked to explain the architecture of the solar system and exoplanetary systems \citep[e.g.][]{Morbidelli2015, Venturini2020} as well as planetesimal formation \citep{Drazkowska2017}.